OneGov/onegov-cloud/src/onegov.election_day/docs/format_vote_en.md

 Name|Description
 ---|---
-`Bezirk`|The district in which the municipality is located.
-If the municipality is not located in a district, this field can be left empty.
 `ID`|The municipality number (BFS number) at the time of the vote.
 A value of `0` can be used for expats.
-`Name`|The name of the municipality.
 `Ja Stimmen`|The number of “yes” votes.
 If the word `unbekannt` is entered, the line will be ignored (not yet counted).
 `Nein Stimmen`|The number of “no” votes.
 If the word `unbekannt` is entered, the line will be ignored (not yet counted).
 `Stimmberechtigte`|The number of persons eligible to vote.
 If the word `unbekannt` is entered, the line will be ignored (not yet counted).